Skip to content

 Carrier 37MUH: Solid Mid-Range Option

-The Carrier 37MUH is a crossover cold-climate heat pump used for ducted systems, delivering solid performance at a more accessible price point.
+The Carrier 37MUH is a crossover cold-climate heat pump for ducted systems, delivering solid performance at a more accessible price point.
 We've installed about 80 of these systems with good results.

 Carrier E Cabinet cold climate heat pump outdoor unit